charlotearaneta/hr-onboarding-automation/case-study.md

 ✔ How to translate HR processes into executable automation workflows
 ✔ The importance of standardization in HR operations
-✔ How APIs enable scalable HR-Tech solutions
+✔ How APIs enable scalable HR Tech solutions
 ✔ The value of modular design for future integrations
 ✔ How automation can enhance, not replace, human-centered HR practices